FCOO/leaflet-freeze/README.md

 # leaflet-freeze
-freeze and thaw the leaflet map and all layers/objects on it
+Plugin for leaflet that freeze and thaw the leaflet map and all layers/objects on it
+# Usage